vaqasarif/Explainable-Machine-Learning/README.md

 # Explainable-Machine-Learning
 This repository present the view of machine learning models in production.

+Objectives:

-Objectives: To display clear and understandable results To allow Data Scientists to quickly understand their models by using a webapp.
+To display clear and understandable results.

+To allow Data Scientists to quickly understand their models by using a webapp.

 Dependencies: